hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

       - how to handle requests that use <span style="color: #bb6600;">invalid or revoked security certificates</span>
     - ways to handle HTTPS traffic
       - pass through encrypted traffic
-      - decrypt traffic and apply the content-based access policies defined for HTTP traffic -> make malware scanning possible -> provide <span style="color: #bb6600;">enhanced HTTPS application detection</span> for AsyncOS
+      - decrypt traffic and apply the content-based access policies defined for HTTP traffic -> make malware scanning possible
       - <span style="color: #bb6600;">drop</span> the HTTPS connection
       - <span style="color: #bb6600;">monitor</span> the request as the web proxy continues to evaluate the request against policies that may lead to a final drop, pass through, or decrypt action
   - add protection for data in transit and have headers in the email message: <span style="color: #bb6600;">deploy a encryption appliance</span>